 Until the late 1200’s this city by the Mondego river was the capital city of Portugal and the city where the king at the time, D. Dinis, resided.
 It was also this king who founded the University of Coimbra, the first public university in Portugal and one of the oldest in the world.
-Incidentally, the university was first founded in Lisbon and only in 1537 it was physically transferred to Coimbra.
+Incidentally, the university was first established in Lisbon and only in 1537 it was physically transferred to Coimbra.
 But this is a minor detail.
-Once University of Coimbra, always University of Coimbra and that’s that!
+Once the University of Coimbra, always the University of Coimbra and that’s that!
 It still stands as one of the most prestigious higher-education schools in Portugal.

 With an area of a little over 123 square miles and a population of 143,000+ people, the city might come across as small but, historically and architecturally, it has plenty to keep you busy during one whole day.

 How to reach Coimbra

 By car, you can take highway A1, and it’s about a 2-hour-drive from Lisbon (from Lisbon to Coimbra it’s about 210km / 130 miles) and a 1-hour-drive from Porto (about 122km / 75 miles away).

 By train, it depends on your budget.
 If you choose the Alfa Pendular (the most expensive but the most comfortable, too), it’s about a 1h45 trip each way, and tickets for a return trip start at €30 ($35) per passenger.
 The InterCidades is still quite comfortable and a bit more affordable, at around €20 ($23) per passenger for one return trip, although, it does raise your travel time to about two hours each way (so, keep in mind it’s a 4-hour period that you’ll be traveling by train).